 Printing on your Windmill with Jim Daggs: Bring your form and paper . . . we’ll setup and run your job, troubleshooting as we go!

 Making a Book out of Nothing with Jessica Peterson: In this class, we will explore content development, bookmaking techniques, page layout and letterpress printing as it relates to limited edition publishing and artists’ books.
 Yes, that’s right, you will generate your own beautiful letterpress-printed publishing project in only three days!
 Have a hard time coming up with good ideas?
 Want to learn how to make a limited edition book?
 Want to learn the rulers of page design (and then break ‘em?)
-Like thinking about to make a multi-page book from a single piece of paper?
+Want to to make a multi-page book from a single piece of paper?
 This class has all the answers!

 No Job Too Small: Platen Press Printing with Barbara Henry: The jobbing platen is the best way to print business cards, invitations, note cards, and any “small” job requiring a large number of copies.
 Students will set type and lock it up in a chase, register the form on the paper and learn to coordinate hands and feet to use the machine safely.